Luigi Tansillo: Work

+Legacy

+Tansillo is considered the most important Southern Italian Petrarchist, and was admired by Torquato Tasso and Giambattista Marino, no doubt for his anticipations of the Baroque manner.
+His original reelaboration of Petrarchan and classical models expressed itself most significantly through his intensely sensual descriptions of natural landscapes, the musicality of his verse, and his virtuosic shows of technical ability, often through the use of unusual conceits.
+Tansillo's lyrics were anthologized in a famous volume published by Gabriele Giolito de' Ferrari in 1552 and carried throughout Europe by foreigners who had visited Italy.
 Jacquet de Berchem set some of his texts, as did Giovanni Tommaso Benedictis da Pascarola.
 François de Malherbe’s Larmes de Saint Pierre, imitated from Tansillo, appeared in 1587, and in 1594 Orlando di Lasso also set Le lagrime di San Pietro.
 William Roscoe’s translation of Tansillo's Nurse appeared in 1798, and went through several editions.
-Tansillo died in Teano at the age of 58.